MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/investigate-machines-windows-defender-advanced-threat-protection.md

 ## Response actions

-Response actions run along the top of the page, and
+Response actions run along the top of the page, and include:

 - Manage tags
 - Initiate Automated Investigation